nylander/map_and_call/README.md

     cd map_and_call
     ```

-2. Prepare an input samplesheet with one row per sequence pair, and up to five columns:
+2. Prepare an input samplesheet with one row per sequence pair, and five columns, like so:

-    sample_id;library;datatype;fastq1.fq.gz;fastq2.fq.gz,
+        sample_id;library;datatype;read_1;read_2
+        sample_1;lib1;1;sample_1_R1.fq.gz;sample_1_R2.fq.gz
+        sample_2;lib2;2;sample_2_R1.fq.gz;sample_2_R2.fq.gz

+    #### Where:
+    **sample_id** is a unique identifier for each sample.

+    **library** is used to differentiate between different libraries sequenced from the same sample.
+These well be merged prior to deduplication.
+If the same library was sequenced across different lanes, simply add one row per read pair with the same library name, and the pipeline will handle merging per library after mapping.

-    where datatype is either 1 for modern sequencing data, or 2 for historical dna (expecting shorter reads and more damage).
-If one sample was sequenced more than once (several lanes or libraries), simply add multiple rows for the same sample_id, with the different fastq files, and the pipeline will handle merging per sample after mapping.
-An example of a samplesheet row:
+    **datatype** is either 1 for modern sequencing data, or 2 for historical dna (expecting shorter reads and more damage).
-    Sample1;lib1;1;reads/Sample1_lane1_R1.fastq.gz;reads/Sample1_lane1_R2.fastq.gz

-    (library and datatype columns are optional, will default to a unique library per sample row and datatype 1, respectively, if not omitted).

-    Paths to input reads may either be absolute path, or – preferable – just the basenames of the reads together with the --reads_dir argument when running the pipeline (keeps the samplesheet cleaner).
-If using --reads_dir, make sure that all reads are accessible in the same directory, for example by symlinking all reads to a common directory:
+    **read_1/read_2** points to the paths for the fastq files for this sequencing run.
+Either specify the full path to the reads, or - to keep the input file a bit cleaner - put all reads (or links to them) in a common directory, and point to this directory with the --reads_dir argument when running the pipeline.
+For example:

+    Symlink all reads to a common directory:

         mkdir reads
         for read in $(find /dir/with/raw_data -name "*.fq.gz");